 Fiscal Year 24/25 Compliance Standards, Fiscal Year 24/25 Schedule and Similar Findings From Fiscal Year 23/24

 Crystal (HSAG) and Gina (HSAG) led this discussion and presented a PowerPoint with the following topics: Review of Fiscal Year 23/24 Standards, Statewide Average Scores By Plan Type, Fiscal Year 23/24 Strengths and Opportunities, Preview Fiscal Year 24/25 Compliance Standards and Fiscal Year 24/25 Proposed Compliance Review Schedule.
 Kathryn (Colorado Access) chatted a question about Standard VII self assessment tool reflecting National Committee of Quality Assurance (NCQA) standards.
 Gina (HSAG) responded yes.
 Madhu (Colorado Access) chatted a question about the number of records that will be reviewed.
-Gina (HSAG) reponded that 10 records with an oversample of 5 records will be reviewed for each line of business.
+Gina (HSAG) reponded that 10 records with an oversample of 5 records will be reviewed for initial credentialing and another 10 records with oversample of 5 records for recredentialing, for each line of business.
 Jeremiah (Rocky Mountain Health Plan) chatted a questions about Standard VIII having record review delagated credentialing content.
-Gina (HSAG) said yes it will, but also clarified the content that will be included in the tool.
+Gina (HSAG) said yes it will, but also clarified the content regarding organizational provider credentialing will be included in the compliance monitoring tool and not the record review tool.
 Jeremiah also chatted a question concerning Standard VIII universe dates for the record review.
 Crystal (HSAG) chatted back that the dates will be January to December 2024 to the extent possible.
 Gina and Crystal also noted that corrective action plans will be different for the RAEs due to the Accountable Care Collaborative (ACC) 3 set up and it was noted that Jeremiah (Rocky Mountain Health Plan) and HSAG may talk offline about the 30 day timeline noted for the process.

 Department and Health Plan Updates/Reminders